 76 They were prohibited from possessing arms or radio transmission equipment; approaching or being in the vicinity of U.S. military installations; writing or publishing attacks on the United States; abetting hostile acts against the U.S. or giving aid and comfort to the enemy; entering or departing the United States without permission.
 Id.
-77 Id. at 1652.

-their registration cards.79 After the statute was amended in 1918 to apply to women as well as men, Wilson issued another proclamation requiring female enemy aliens to comply with the regulations.80 In total, "fewer than 6,000 of [the] enemy alien population, which included 480,000 Germans, and [over 3.5 million] Austro-Hungarians," were interned, of whom more than half were released on parole.81 David Cole puts the number of enemy aliens arrested during WWI at 6,300 and says that of those, 2,300 were held in internment camps.82
+about to violate, any regulation duly promulgated by the President" was "subject to summary arrest . . . and confinement" Subsequent regulations extended the restrictions to citizens of Austria-Hungary and required alien enemies to register and carry on their persons at all times their registration cards.
+After the statute was amended in 1918 to apply to women as well as men, Wilson issued another proclamation requiring female enemy aliens to comply with the regulations.
+In total, "fewer than 6,000 of [the] enemy alien population, which included 480,000 Germans, and [over 3.5 million] Austro-Hungarians," were interned, of whom more than half were released on parole.
+David Cole puts the number of enemy aliens arrested during WWI at 6,300 and says that of those, 2,300 were held in internment camps.